adamcatto/adamcatto.github.io/_pages/books.md

 * Proving Darwin: Making Biology Mathematical (Gregory Chaitin)

 * Lifespan: Why We Age – and Why We Don't Have To (David Sinclair)

+* Advice for a Young Investigator (Santiago Ramón y Cajal)

+* The Effective Scientist (Corey Bradshaw)

 ### History of Science and Technology; Technology and Society